DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 Source IP Address, Destination IP Address, Protocol, Source Port and Destination Port.
 The ID of the output interface for the input packet is read from the identified flow table entry.
 The set of flows used by the application is statically configured and loaded into the hash at initialization time.
-When the selected lookup method is LPM based, an LPM object is used to emulate the forwarding stage for IPv4 packets.
+When the selected lookup method is LPM or FIB based, an LPM or FIB object is used to emulate the forwarding stage for IPv4 packets.
-The LPM object is used as the routing table to identify the next hop for each input packet at runtime.
+The LPM or FIB object is used as the routing table to identify the next hop for each input packet at runtime.

-The LPM lookup key is represented by the Destination IP Address field read from the input packet.
+The LPM and FIB lookup keys are represented by the destination IP address field read from the input packet.
-The ID of the output interface for the input packet is the next hop returned by the LPM lookup.
+The ID of the output interface for the input packet is the next hop returned by the LPM or FIB lookup.
-The set of LPM rules used by the application is statically configured and loaded into the LPM object at initialization time.
+The set of LPM and FIB rules used by the application is statically configured and loaded into the LPM or FIB object at initialization time.

-In the sample application, hash-based forwarding supports IPv4 and IPv6.
+In the sample application, hash-based and FIB-based forwarding supports both IPv4 and IPv6.
 LPM-based forwarding supports IPv4 only.

 Compiling the Application
 -------------------------